Want to Avoid a Housing Nightmare? Interview Your Landlord!

 Today, Jenny still rents, but she’s much more cautious when it comes to finding a new place.
 First and foremost, she says, she doesn’t sign on until she meets everybody who has access to her apartment.

-For many renters, the pressure to find acceptable housing push them into less-than-ideal accommodation.
+For many renters, the pressure to find acceptable housing pushes them into less-than-ideal accommodation.

 The quality of life in a rental will also depend on who owns or manages the property – you could be doing more harm than good by not interviewing a potential landlord.Click To Tweet